caramdache/xlsx2html/README.md

 ### XLSX to HTML

-There is no support for rich strings in [openpyxl](https://openpyxl.readthedocs.io/en/stable/), so we use instead [rubyXL](https://github.com/weshatheleopard/rubyXL) instead.
+There is no support for rich strings in [openpyxl](https://openpyxl.readthedocs.io/en/stable/) today unfortunately, so we use instead [rubyXL](https://github.com/weshatheleopard/rubyXL) instead.

 ```
 require 'rubyXL'